 Nonsense.
 Abdominoplasty (the medical term name for tummy tuck) is just as much designed for men as it is for women.
 Last year, more than 4,000 men underwent the procedure.
 While the tummy tuck is more common for women because of pregnancy, abdominoplasty can also help men who have lost a lot of weight by removing the leftover flab, and allowing them to show off their abs.

 While it is often used to help sculpt the waistline during a tummy tuck, liposuction is not always necessary.
-However, if there are areas of fat that you would like to be addressed during your tummy tuck procedure, make sure to talk with a board-certified cosmetic surgeon so that they can help you better achieve your desired results.
+However, if there are areas of fat that you would like to be addressed during your tummy tuck procedure, make sure to talk with a board-certified cosmetic surgeon at San Antonio Cosmetic Surgery so that we can help you better achieve your desired results.